jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: Added smooth fade transitions (400ms fade-out, 600ms fade-in) when switching between teams in collapsed view
 - **January 24, 2025**: Updated all non-primary buttons to use light gray background (bg-gray-200) with dark gray text and icons (text-gray-700)
 - **January 24, 2025**: Changed progress bar backgrounds to white when not filled, maintaining gray fill color for better visual contrast
+- **January 24, 2025**: Made progress bars full-width by moving them below team names in a vertical layout instead of inline positioning